creof/doctrine2-spatial/README.md

 Doctrine2 multi-platform support for spatial types and functions.

-This project is a refactor/continuation of my [doctrine2-mysql-spatial](https://github.com/djlambert/doctrine2-mysql-spatial) pacakge.
+This package is a refactor/continuation of my [doctrine2-mysql-spatial](https://github.com/djlambert/doctrine2-mysql-spatial) package.

 ## Types
+The following SQL types have been implemented as PHP objects and Doctrine types:

 * Geometry
     * Point
     * LineString
     * Polygon

+* Geography (PostgreSQL/PostGIS)
+    * Point
+    * LineString
+    * Polygon

+* Planned
-* (todo) MultiPoint
+    * MultiPoint
-* (todo) MultiLineString
+    * MultiLineString
-* (todo) MultiPolygon
+    * MultiPolygon
-* (todo) GeometryCollection
+    * GeometryCollection
+    * 3D/4D geometries ??
+    * Rasters ??????

+There is support for both WKB/WKT and EWKB/EWKT return values.
+Currently only WKB/EWKB is used in statements.

 ## Functions
-Currently the following SQL functions are supported in DQL and more coming:
+Currently the following SQL functions are supported in DQL (more coming):

 ### PostgreSQL
 * ST_Area